An American seeking her Danish Roots

 One year after they found each other at the internet Leah took the long journey to Denmark and Norway to have a look for herself which kind of country her ancestors came from.
 She arrived in Copenhagen at her grandfather’s birthday!

 Pictures from tracing the ancestors in the northern part of Jutland called Himmerland.

 Henry never was used to anybody being interested in his family.
 Leah made a change to that.
 She repeatedly mentioned the blue, blue eyes of her father and looked at Henry smiling.
 The same blue eyes!

-Most of his family were hardworking farmers and people without high education.
+Most of his family were hardworking farmers and people without high training.
 Henry was the first in his family to take an academic education and works as a scientist in pig nutrition.
-The family members have not written letters or memoirs so Henry has spent years searching for names and addresses in diverse files and online resources.
-As a child he dreamt of having relatives in the States.
-Nobody talked about their emigrated family members so he found out himself through his searching.
-Leah is 41 years old and Henry is 71 but they share so many interests.
+The family members have not written letters or memoirs, so Henry has spent years searching for names and addresses in various files and online resources.
+As a child, he dreamt of having relatives in the States.
+Nobody talked about their emigrated family members, so he found out himself through his searching.
+Leah is 41 years old, and Henry is 71, but they share so many interests.

 - Their love for finding names and locations of the family members of eight generations

 - They both like microbiology and science

 - Share interests in plants, flowers and animals